 What is a Case Study?

-Clients have problems, and companies have solutions.
-Marketing case studies tell the story of how an individual overcame an issue by using our services or products.
+Marketing case studies tell the story of how someone overcame an issue by using your services or products.

-Understanding the goals and the background information of a client will give us the tools to find the best practices in order to achieve a particular purpose.
+Understanding the goals and the background information of a client will give you the tools to find the best practices to achieve a particular purpose.

 Writing a case study should include your customer as the absolute protagonist.